renoust/talipot/doc/user/functions.rst

 Definitions
 -----------

 As an example to illustrate our explanations, we will use the following graph (roughly representing the Orion constellation).
-The corresponding Tulip project can be downloaded with :download:`this link <./_documents/Orion.tlpx>`.
+The corresponding Talipot project can be downloaded with :download:`this link <./_documents/Orion.tlpx>`.

 .. image:: _images/hierarchy_orion_simple.png
     :width: 600